Cookies

 Wellington Bowling Club was not the only bowling club in Wellington around this time.
 According to records in Wellington Museum, Wellesley Bowling club was formed in 1912 but folded in 1925.
 Information on this club is a little vague, but we know the secretary of Wellesley Bowling Club, Mr J R Miller, became the first treasurer of Somerset County Bowls Association.
 A position he held from the association's formation in 1914 until 1923.

 Today Wellington Bowling Club is a vibrant sports club with around 140 outdoor playing members (including around 45 Ladies) and a further 40 indoor members.
 We have around 70 social members which includes a sizeable number from the adjacent pétanque club which store their equipment in a shed on our premises.
 Our members are all ages, we have several teenagers and we have several in their 90s.
 We play all year round on our one indoor rink and during the summer months (April to September) on our outdoor green which has six rinks.
 Our men play in the Somerset County league on Saturday’s, the West Somerset triples league (now open) on Thursday evenings and the Exeter and District over 60s triples league on a Wednesday afternoon.
 Our Ladies play in the South and West Somerset Ladies league, and in 2019 we joined the East of Exe mixed league for the first time.
 We have approximately 60 mixed friendlies each season where men and ladies of all ages and abilities join to play against other local clubs in friendly matches which are always great fun and played in the terrific spirit that lawn bowls is famous for.
-If you are interested in having a go, we have club nights most Mondays from 6.00pm and Friday's, again from 6.00pm.
+If you are interested in having a go, we have club nights during the outdoor season most Friday's from 6.00pm.
 Please check our fixture list in case there is a match on.

 In 2016 we were honoured to be awarded the prestigious Bowls England Regional Club of the Year award (West).
 This was recognition of the hard work many of our members put in developing the club and promoting the sport of Lawn Bowls.
 In 2017 Wellington BC won the Bowling Tours Ltd 20-20 initiative.
 This competition was open to all Somerset clubs and was awarded to the club considered to have made the best effort at promoting the sport of Lawn Bowls.
+In 2023 our Open A team were crowned champions of the West Somerset Bowls League, a competition we last won in 1983.